 This paper describes: a freely available interface that has been developed between GiD and Helm3d; and tutorial material describing some fundamental acoustic problems and how they would be solved with BEM using the newly developed interface.
-It is hoped that the resulting practical and freely available introduction to BEM will be the basis for both student projects within universities around Australia, as well as for a series of lectures in acoustics courses at some universities.
+It is hoped that the resulting practical and freely available introduction to BEM will be the basis for and freely available introduction to BEM will be the basis for the property of the property of the property of the colved! as for a series of lectures in acoustics comes at some universities.
 The proposed greater availability of the code and tutorial will accelerate the uptake of BEM by the wider acoustics community, including members of the acoustical society as well as practicing acoustic engineers.